All you need to know about HD wallets, xPub, yPub and zPub

 What is an Xpub?

-Every child key pair generated can define an xPub (Extended Public Key).
+Every child key pair can define an xPub (Extended Public Key).
 As the name suggests, an Xpub doesn’t contain information about private keys, but only public ones.
-This means that an xPub will not give you access to the funds in a wallet, but it can be used to view the child wallet’s addresses, transactions, and balances.
+This means that an xPub will not give you access to the funds in a wallet, but the user can also view the child wallet’s addresses, transactions, and balances.
 You can think of it as a read-only view of a wallet.
-Although the Xpub doesn’t give you spending abilities, only the possibility to view a wallet’s information, it’s highly risky to share the key with anyone.
+Although the Xpub doesn’t give you spending abilities, only to view wallet’s information, it’s highly risky to share the key with anyone.

 What are Ypub and Zpub?

-After the adoption of SegWit, theBIP49 standard was introduced giving origin to the yPub.
-A yPub key is the same as an xPub key, but it follows the new standard and has an address type P2SH-P2WPKH. yPub is for backward-compatible SegWit Wallets.
+After the adoption of SegWit, theBIP49 standard gave origin to the yPub.
+A yPub key is the same as an xPub key.
+However, it follows the new standard and has an address type P2SH-P2WPKH. yPub is for backward-compatible SegWit Wallets.

 An easy way to differentiate between xPubs, yPubs and zPubs is that xPubs addresses always start with “1”, the yPub addresses always start with “3”, whilst zPub addresses always start with “bc1”.